-I also sometimes find dryer vents that far exceed 40 feet in length.
+I also sometimes find dryer vents that far exceeding 40 feet in length.
 In this case, I recommend that the vent system be modified to terminate to an alternate exterior location closer to the laundry appliances to allow a shorter run.
-Most standards call for clothes dryer vents to be no more than 25 feet in length, have few bends, and no kinks.
-Gas dryers, though, are permitted to have vents up to 35 feet in length.
+Most standards call for clothes dryer vents to be no more than 35 feet in length, have few bends, and no kinks.
 The more bends in the vent that exist, the shorter the overall length should be.
 For every 90 degree bend, the vent should be shortened by 5 feet; for every 45 degree bend, the vent should be shortened by 2.5 feet.
 An exception exists if the clothes dryer’s manufacturer specifically permits a longer vent but, in most cases, the inspector does not have this documentation from the clothes dryer’s manufacturer.

 With every home inspection, I always recommend that the clothes dryer vent system be thoroughly cleaned at least twice per year as preventative maintenance.
+The buyer should ask the seller when the dryer vent was last cleaned.
 In most cases, the home owner can take apart and clean the dryer vent’s interior; this is made easier with a vacuum cleaner with a long hose attachment.
 Some HVAC professionals and chimney sweeps also offer dryer vent cleaning as a service and there are a few companies that specifically clean clothes dryer vents as their main business.

-During a home inspection, the inspector will try to determine the type of clothes dryer vent material(s) installed.
-In some homes, only part of the clothes dryer vent system may be visible.
+During a home inspection, in many cases, only a small part of the clothes dryer vent is visible and, sometimes, none of the vent is visible.
 Often, socks or other clothing have fallen behind the laundry appliances against the wall and these items can block sight of the dryer vent where it passes into a wall or floor.
 Installed insulation, ceilings, or walls as well as other nearby stored items can block visual access to the dryer vent material.
-Of course, home inspectors do not move insulation, disassemble walls/ceilings, or move appliances to perform the inspection so visual or physical access to the dryer vent is sometimes limited.
+Of course, home inspectors do not move insulation, disassemble walls/ceilings, or move appliances to perform the inspection so visual or physical access to the dryer vent is sometimes limited or totally blocked.